mosquitogames/1819rulebook/2_sequence-of-play.md

 Events marked Immediate must be resolved before proceeding to next phase.

-## 2. Take allowance

-> **Skip this on the first round.**

-All players take an amount of Wealth from the Bank specified by the rightmost Port space with a ship on it.

-## 3. Place Leader
+## 2. Place Leader

 Remove all mini-figures from the board.
 Starting with the First Player and going clockwise, players place mini-figures on Leader spaces.
 Mini-figures may not share a space, or 'bump' a previously-placed mini-figure.

+(Skip on the first round, except in the first game).

+## 3. Take allowance

+> **Skip this on the first round.**

+All players take an amount of Wealth from the Bank specified by the rightmost Port space with a ship on it.

 ## 4. Take 2 actions